zackelmet/HA-scanners/README.md

 ## Deploying
 - Frontend: Vercel (Next.js 14)
-- Backend: Cloud Run/Functions for the `process-scan` service and webhook endpoints
+- Backend: Cloud Run for the `process-scan` service (routing scans) and dedicated Cloud Functions for Nmap and Nikto scans, along with webhook endpoints.
 - Storage: GCS bucket for scan results

 ## One More Thing